Al-Kahf: Traditional revelational circumstances

 According to Ibn Ishaq, when Muhammad was informed of the three questions from the rabbis, he said that he would have the answers in the morning but did not say "if God wills it".
 For fifteen days, Muhammad waited eagerly for the revelation.
 Muhammad did not answer the question until then.
 Doubt in Muhammad began to grow amongst the people of Mecca.
 Then, after fifteen days, Muhammad received the revelation of al-Kahf as an answer to the questions.

 Virtues

 There is a hadith in Sahih Muslim that states that Muhammad said (Concerning The False Messiah, Al-Masih ad-Dajjal):

+Another Hadith in Sahih Muslim states: